 - Any prolonged period of chest pain.

 Don’t let the long wait times associated with receiving emergency medical care keep you from seeing a physician for your chest pain.
-At the Urgency Room, you won’t spend hours sitting in a crowded waiting room as your symptoms worsen.
+At The Urgency Room, you won’t spend hours sitting in a crowded waiting room as your symptoms worsen.
 In fact, you can find out exactly how long your wait time will be before you arrive by checking online.
 When you visit any of our three Urgency Room locations, you’ll find a facility outfitted with state-of-the-art equipment.
 We have a wonderful staff that is friendly and accommodating during your visit, and a top-notch group of experienced emergency room physicians to diagnose and treat the cause of your chest pain.
+If we determine that you are having a serious heart problem, we will work to directly admit you to the hospital of your choice for further care.
+In the most severe cases, we will get you to see the cardiologist right away.
 If you’d like to take a closer look at all we have to offer, check out this virtual tour of a typical Urgency Room.

-If you’re in the Minneapolis / Saint Paul area, head to your nearest Urgency Room in Eagan, Vadnais Heights or Woodbury.
-Regardless of the severity of your chest pain, we can to identify the source and provide you with the treatment necessary to get you back on the path to recovery.
-Skip crowded intake rooms and waiting endless hours just to be seen.
+If you’re in the Minneapolis/Saint Paul area or any of the surrounding suburbs, head to your nearest Urgency Room in Eagan, Vadnais Heights or Woodbury.
+Regardless of the severity of your chest pain, our board-certified physicians will work to identify the source and provide you with the treatment necessary to get you back on the path to recovery.
+Your health is our priority, and we’re pleased to offer speedy urgent care that allows you to skip crowded intake rooms and avoid waiting endless hours just to be seen.
 When minutes matter, come to The Urgency Room for your comprehensive health needs.